 To be clear, Xolo Go does not give you your own legal entity/company.
 It is simply an invoicing platform in which the company Xolo acts on your behalf.
 This might be nice if you are just starting out and need a quick way to invoice clients.
 But if you want to have your own location-independent business, and want to have all of the Xolo platform’s features available to you, then you should probably consider Xolo Leap.

-This turn-key service is ideal for freelancers, remote workers, independent consultants, educators, and other types of solopreneurs who sell their digital services internationally.
+This turn-key service is ideal for freelancers, remote workers, independent consultants, educators, and other types of solopreneurs who sell their digital services internationally and want all the advantages of having your own location-independent company.

 Setting up your company